AlmogBaku/ninja-forms-1/README.md

     - `yarn env test-php`
 - To test you javascript code
     - `yarn test:unit`

 Some tips:

 - If you find that your JavaScript unit testing are failing and the errors mention `obsolete snapshot`, try:
    - `yarn test:unit -u`
    - The `-u` flag clears out old snapshot allowing for the creation of new ones.
 - Please add other common issues you find, that might be helpful to others here.

+### Compiling JavaScript And CSS

+Most JavaScript and CSS is developed in the "assets" directory.
+To compile to those assets:

+`yarn gulp`

+The blocks are developed in the "blocks" directory.
+We use [@wordpress-scripts](https://www.npmjs.com/package/@wordpress/scripts) to compile the blocks JavaScript and CSS.

+- Start watcher for blocks, including there front-end clients:
+    - `yarn start:blocks`
+- Build all blocks for "production" -- release to WordPress.org:
+    - `yarn build:blocks`